CENTneRMOB/backend-project-lvl1/README.md

 Gameplay of Brain-Even Game [![asciicast](https://asciinema.org/a/330568.svg)](https://asciinema.org/a/330568)

-Gameplay Brain-Calc Game
+Gameplay of Brain-Calc Game [![asciicast](https://asciinema.org/a/330570.svg)](https://asciinema.org/a/330570)
-[![asciicast](https://asciinema.org/a/330570.svg)](https://asciinema.org/a/330570)

-Gameplay Brain-Gcd Game
+Gameplay of Brain-Gcd Game [![asciicast](https://asciinema.org/a/330572.svg)](https://asciinema.org/a/330572)
-[![asciicast](https://asciinema.org/a/330572.svg)](https://asciinema.org/a/330572)

-Gameplay Brain-Progression Game
+Gameplay of Brain-Progression Game [![asciicast](https://asciinema.org/a/330573.svg)](https://asciinema.org/a/330573)
-[![asciicast](https://asciinema.org/a/330573.svg)](https://asciinema.org/a/330573)

-Gameplay Brain-Prime Game
+Gameplay of Brain-Prime Game [![asciicast](https://asciinema.org/a/330574.svg)](https://asciinema.org/a/330574)
-[![asciicast](https://asciinema.org/a/330574.svg)](https://asciinema.org/a/330574)